gagansopori/FotoPhrame/README.md

 # FotoPhrame
 A Do-It-Yourself digital photo frame that uses raspberry pi to display your favorite moments.
+Most suited for wall-hanging displays that form a sort of canvas.